RachWalm/dog-api/README.md

 My Partner - Ian Harris has been extremely supportive while I have been working on this project.

 Code institute - For all the information and course content that has contributed to the creation of this project.
+Especially the Posts and Comments apps that were modified for this project.

 Code institute tutors - Who worked very hard and often were very motivational and increased my faith in myself.

 W3 website for many clarifications of syntax.

-Django documentation and bootstrap documentation from which I learned a great deal.
+Django documentation from which I learned a great deal.